Faculty of Social Sciences, Charles University (FSV UK)

 At a general level, the program focuses on analytical skills needed to identify and analyse cultural, political, and technological challenges to and opportunities for journalism across the globe.
 It combines theoretical, methodological and practical perspectives.
 You can choose from four specializations for the second year.

-Our faculty in Prague offers the Totalitarianism & Transition specialisation.
-This specialisation will give you a solid understanding of the contemporary history of post-totalitarian countries.
+Our faculty in Prague offers the Authoritarianism & Transition specialisation.
+This specialisation will give you a solid understanding of the contemporary history of post-authoritarian countries.
 You will work with key issues facing journalism in light of ongoing political, market related and technological transformations.
 Obtained theoretical knowledge becomes the point of departure for the practical courses in audio, video and multimedia journalism production.
+The program also offers foreign correspondence, investigative and data journalism, podcasting and drone workshops.

 Program Structure